Learning Disability Nursing - BSc (Hons)

 The main challenge I’ve experienced with my degree so far has been balancing work and family commitments.
 I have children attending school, so I often have to do the school run before attending my lectures, which can be difficult when some lectures have an early start.
 However, my tutor is so supportive, understanding that sometimes it might be necessary to come in a few minutes late and my lecturers offer extra support for any sessions that I may miss due to family commitments, which is great.

 I believe the facilities available have also made my challenges easier, as learning is just so accessible here.
 The School of Nursing and Midwifery has plenty of support for both academic and clinical skills.
 Our teachers make all information regarding our subjects available online so we can have access both on and off campus.
 This means that I can fit my studying around my family commitments.
-We also have SPACE (Skills Practice and Care Enhancement) which is very useful in practicing clinical skills and sharing knowledge with students from other professions.
+We also have SPACE (Skills Practice and Care Enhancement) which is very useful in practising clinical skills and sharing knowledge with students from other professions.
 Our teachers also support peer-to-peer learning where we create support groups in order to help those who might be struggling academically.

 Since becoming a student at BCU, I feel that I’m on my way to achieve the knowledge I was hoping for when I decided to go back to university.
 I have learnt a lot about Nursing in general and Learning Disability Nursing particularly.
 I feel like I am part of a larger family of professionals, working together to achieve better healthcare for the people we look after.

 I believe BCU puts in place everything a student needs to achieve their potential.
 There are lots of computers for students to have access to internet on site and the library has lots of books for extended learning.
 The library also offers tutorials in how to search large databases for academic research articles and the Academic Development Department is particularly useful in supporting students in academic writing and critical thinking, which has really helped me throughout my degree.